-For the purposes of these case studies assume the property was owned for longer than two years under the bright-line test.
+For the purposes of the bright-line test assume the property was owned for longer than five years in the following case studies.

 Joe and Gail buy a second property as a rental.
 They also hope, in the long-term, the property could be sold for a profit.